 Enabling your child to make differentiated choices is an integral part of their ownership of and commitment to learning, encouraging them to go out of their educational comfort zones and creating a love of learning.

-Our most recent inspection education approach evidenced:

-'Pupils have exceptionally positive attitudes to learning...
-The school's Mission to promote independent learning and the encouragement of pupils to learn from their mistakes is a key factor in supporting pupils' strong learning attitudes'.

-'Pupils show enjoyment in their learning by fully participating in lessons, making contributions and sharing ideas with their partners.'

-'Pupils explained, with authority, the different ways in which they set about independent work and how they would seek help if they came across a work-related problem'.

-'Their self-confidence showed in all areas of the curriculum'.

-'The school's ethos of promoting pupil choice is integral to the excellent lesson planning so there is no ceiling on what the children can achieve.'
+'Choice in the classroom has been linked to increases in student effort, task performance, and subsequent learning' (Robert J. Marzano, The Highly Engaged Classroom, 2010) and this was highlighted in the School's 2019 ISI inspection report: The school's ethos of promoting pupil choice is integral to the excellent lesson planning so there is no ceiling on what the children can achieve.'